OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

     ],
     ```

-1. Ensure that the "tabs" array has an object with "builtInTabId" string property that is set to the ID of ribbon tab in which you want your task pane command to appear and a "groups" array with at least one object in it.
+1. Ensure that the "tabs" array has an object with a "builtInTabId" string property that is set to the ID of ribbon tab in which you want your task pane command to appear and a "groups" array with at least one object in it.
 The following is an example.

     ```json
     "tabs": [